Twisted symmetric exclusion processes and set-theoretical $R$-matrices: Introduction

 Further we analyse how a stationary state of the twisted periodic SSEP is affected by a modification of the twist, in the same spirit as a quench procedure in condensed matter physics.
 Several interesting phenomena can occur such as the spreading and splitting of sectors.
 We define the branching probability of a stationary state going from one sector to another.
 Turning on and off the twist several times allows to alternate between different possible stationary states.
 We study in details some examples.

 Finally, we consider more general set-theoretical solutions of the YBE than Lyubashenko solutions.
-We give an example of such solution and show that the Markov model constructed from it is not equivalent to any twisted SSEP, thereby leaving room to more general models coming from set-theoretical solutions of the YBE which could be studied in further work.
+We give an example of such solution and show that the Markov model constructed from it is not equivalent to any twisted SSEP coming from Lyubashenko solutions, thereby leaving room to more general models coming from set-theoretical solutions of the YBE which could be studied in further work.

 The plan of the paper goes as follows.
 Section \ref{sec_Msettheo} introduces periodic Markov models constructed from Lyubashenko solutions of the YBE that have the property of being integrable and that have various interpretations.